Top restaurant order systems for restaurants looking to streamline their overall workflow and operations

 Are you dealing with a high volume of orders every day, or just a few here and there?
 Is your menu super simple, or do you offer a ton of customization?

 How about delivery?
-Do you handle them by yourself, using a third-party service, do you want to offer self serve ordering mode, or just sticking to pick up?
+Do you handle them by yourself, using a third-party service, or do you want to offer a self-serve ordering mode, or just stick to pick up?

 Getting clear on these upfront will make choosing a platform that fits your vibe and workflow easier.